 - 2015 – Baddeley, Fathauer, Leonard, Stefani – All AM wave -6/65.

 - 2014 – Berger, Finau, Garrigus, MacKenzie, Swafford, Wheatcroft – All AM Wave -6/65.

 - 2013 – Karlsson – PM Wave -8/63.

 For the record, here’s the breakdown of Paspalum PGA Tour victors in the field since 2008:

-- 1 – Scott Brown, Alex Cejka, Harris English, Brian Gay, Brice Garnett, Charley Hoffman, John Huh, Patton Kizzire, Graeme McDowell, D.A.
+- 1 – Scott Brown, Harris English, Brian Gay, Brice Garnett, Charley Hoffman, John Huh, Patton Kizzire, Matt Kuchar, D.A.
 Points, Johnson Wagner.

-OWGR is an interesting angle to look at this week as we move inexorably towards the close of 2018.
-Since the event moved to its November position on the PGA Tour schedule, the tournament has been won by players ranked 68th (English), 90th (Hoffman), 82nd (McDowell), 271st (Perez) and 236th (Kizzire) in the World Rankings.
-Both Perez and Kizzire wins seem a little out of kilter, but nearest pursuers across both 2016 and 2017 were 54th (Woodland), 19th (Knox), 35th (Piercy), 10th (Fowler) and 45th (Si Woo Kim) in the OWGR.
+OWGR is an interesting angle to look at this week as we move inexorably towards the close of 2019.
+Since the event moved to its November position on the PGA Tour schedule, the tournament has been won by players ranked 68th (English), 90th (Hoffman), 82nd (McDowell), and 40th (Kuchar) in the Official World Golf Rankings.
+Perez (2017 OWGR 271st) Kizzire (2018 OWGR 236th) wins are a little out of kilter, but their nearest pursuers across both 2016 and 2017 were ranked 54th (Woodland), 19th (Knox), 35th (Piercy), 10th (Fowler) and 45th (Si Woo Kim) in the OWGR.
 2015’s playoff where G-Mac triumphed also included Knox (31st) and Bohn (67th).
-This time of year does traditionally throw up plenty of players who would love to hear the drop of an Augusta invite on their doormat come December, earned via a win here or an OWGR top 50 exemption come close of the year.
+This time of year does traditionally throw up plenty of players who would love to hear the drop of an Augusta invite on their doormat come December, earned via a win here or an OWGR top-50 exemption come close of the year.